-- "Sinovac," "Sinovac Biotech," "Company," "we," "us," "our company," and "our" refer to Sinovac Biotech Ltd., its predecessor entities and its consolidated subsidiaries - "China," "Chinese" or the "PRC" refers to the People's Republic of China, excluding, for the purposes of this annual report on Form 20-F only, Taiwan and the special administrative regions of Hong Kong and Macau; - "RMB" or "renminbi" refers to the legal currency of China; and "\$" or "U.S. dollars" refers to the legal currency of the United States; - "shares" or "common shares" refers to our common shares, par value \$0.001 per share; and - "U.S. GAAP" refers to generally accepted accounting principles in the United States.
+- "Sinovac," "Sinovac Biotech," "Company," "we," "us," "our company," and "our" refer to Sinovac Biotech Ltd., its predecessor entities and its consolidated subsidiaries - "Sinovac Antigua" refers to Sinovac Biotech Ltd.; - "China," "Chinese" or the "PRC" refers to the People's Republic of China, excluding, for the purposes of this annual report on Form 20-F only, Taiwan and the special administrative regions of Hong Kong and Macau; - "RMB" or "renminbi" refers to the legal currency of China; and "\$" or "U.S. dollars" refers to the legal currency of the United States; - "shares" or "common shares" refers to our common shares, par value \$0.001 per share; and - "U.S. GAAP" refers to generally accepted accounting principles in the United States.